dwilbourne/pvcErr/docs/source/discussion.rst

 There are a couple of rules about declaring parameters in the exceptions.
 The rules are

 * there must be at least one parameter
-* parameters must be typed - no 'variadic' parameters.
+* parameters must be typed.
 The days of loose data typing should be behind us.
 * except for the $prev parameter, the name of each parameter must match a variable name in the message
 * the last parameter must be typed \Throwable and must have a default of null.